ethioclicks/Java-Web-Development-Tutorials/JavaServlet.md

 * Finally let us run our project and see the Result.
 ![image](screenshots/Java_Servlet/servlet_20.png)
 ![image](screenshots/Java_Servlet/servlet_21.png)

+## For video tutorial go to [How to get and process request data in servlet](https://youtu.be/VhFDgn53E1s?list=PLfUANuySIYNNkjgCHEFYbcND_ilAmf1it)
 ---
 # 7. How to redirect request in servlet
     Java or HTML based web applications are made by compiling multiple screens and servlets.
 The control of the execution process is transferred from one server to another  server using two methods, namely, forward method and redirect method.